 Melissa Caughey, author of “How to Speak Chicken” and blogger at Tilly’s Nest, spent a great deal of her chicken mama life watching and studying chicken behavior and how they communicate.
 This is a super fun book focused on what your chicken is saying by the sounds and gestures they make.
 From cute baby cheeps to the proud call of a mother laying eggs, you’ll learn how to identify behaviors and meet the needs of your chickens.
 It’s an excellent fun read for the whole family.

 Another egg-cellent book by Melissa Caughey, A Kid’s Guide to Keeping Chickens, dives deep into raising chickens at a level both kids and adults will love.
 If you have kids and could only buy one book – this is the one I suggest!
-It is fantastic, fun and packed full of chicken basics to walk anyone through raising backyard chickens without overwhelming them.
-There are several ideas for having fun with your chickens, making fun treats for them, but also covers the essentials like growth patterns, diseases, feed and more.
-An absolutely delightful book to read and look at.
+It is fantastic, fun, and packed full of chicken basics to walk anyone through raising backyard chickens without overwhelming them.
+There are several ideas for having fun with your chickens, making fun treats for them, but also cover the essentials like growth patterns, diseases, feed, and more.
+A delightful book to read and look at.

 If you are looking for education and direction on how to raise chickens, this book “Chicken Keeping Hacks“ is NOT it!
-What this book IS, is a delightful book full of ideas on how to enjoy your flock.
-You’ve got DIY’s for keeping their coop comfortable, clean and cozy, fun ways to feed and provide for them, and many ways to enjoy the bountiful eggs.
+This book IS is a delightful book full of ideas on how to enjoy your flock.
+You’ve got DIYs for keeping their coop comfortable, clean, and cozy, fun ways to feed and provide for them, and many ways to enjoy the bountiful eggs.
 It’s just a really fun book that will make you want to work your way through every project.

-It was fun to discover how city girl Anne Kuo, came to love raising chickens and soak up all she learned along the way.
+It was fun to discover how city girl Anne Kuo, came to love raising chickens and soaking up all she learned along the way.
 This book is thick and full of great information.
-But if you are one that enjoys photography and lots of images this may not be the book for you.
+But if you enjoy photography and lots of images this may not be the book for you.
 It’s not one my kids have been inclined to pick up, but if you would just rather all the facts and less chicken fluff – you’ll find all you need to know in this book, A Beginner’s Guide to Raising Chickens.

 The author, Andy Schneider, works hard to bring science and fact to a lot of the chicken myths and misconceptions that may be circulating online, as many call themselves “chicken experts”.
 He’ll address a topic and call it out for what it is – fact or poop.
 The title, Chicken Fact or Chicken Poop, makes my little ones giggle and engages them as they discover what this “business” is really about.

-I hope this has been a helpful post for you, whether you already have your chicks or are gearing up to get your own flock!
+I hope this has been a helpful post for you, whether you already have your chicks or are gearing up to get your flock!
 Or perhaps you’ve never thought about getting baby chicks until I tempted you with these cuties.
 (Yes, she ended up pooping on my books.
-Totally worth it for this cute shot!)
+Worth it for this cute shot!)